 The beauty of open-ended questions is that they do not restrict customers.
 It gives them an open slate and endless space to vent out bad experiences or share positive feelings that the business can absorb, and take action on if required.
 Open-ended questions also help understand how diverse groups of customers want to communicate, like do they prefer short forms of communication or personalized lengthy ones.

 There has been explosive growth in the volume of digital communications.
 However, it is not always easy for customers to get in touch with businesses.
 The online medium often proves to be a bane as businesses are able to use websites as a storefront and avoid direct confrontation of irate customers.
+However, some business still prefer to use phone systems like VoIP to provide customer support.

 For those businesses for whom customer-centricity is a serious affair, there is a pressing need to make communication easier.
 But, from an economic standpoint, it is not feasible to set up a sizeable customer support team.